mcosta74/slog_ext/README.md

 The package offers two utilities:

 - `New(io.Writer ...Option)`: creates a logger with specific options
-- `NewNullLogger()`: allows to create a logger that do not produce output
+- `NewNullLogger()`: allows to create a logger that does not produce output